NicolasGuillaumeSoulie/AnotherRustRayTracingTheNextWeek/README.md

 |:--:|
 | Where is refraction?|

 I spend hours checking my code.
-I followed the debugger step by step, surveilling how and where rays where casted, visualising them with a pen and paper, to understand what was happening.
+I followed the debugger step by step, surveilling how and where rays were cast, visualising them with a pen and paper, to understand what was happening.

->If you are unfamiliar with [breakpoints](https://en.wikipedia.org/wiki/Breakpoint), they allow you to pause execution of a program at an instruction.
+>If you are unfamiliar with [breakpoints](https://en.wikipedia.org/wiki/Breakpoint), they allow you to pause execution of a program at a chosen instruction.
 Then you can check the [stack trace](https://en.wikipedia.org/wiki/Stack_trace) as well as variable values.
 >
->If you want to follow a ray on a specific material without stoping at each ray cast, put your [breakpoint](https://en.wikipedia.org/wiki/Breakpoint) on said material call (like its ```fn scatter()``` method) and then look at the [stack trace](https://en.wikipedia.org/wiki/Stack_trace), or progress step by step onward.
+>If you want to follow a ray on a specific material without stopping at each ray cast, put your [breakpoint](https://en.wikipedia.org/wiki/Breakpoint) on said material call (like its ```fn scatter()``` method) and then look at the [stack trace](https://en.wikipedia.org/wiki/Stack_trace), or progress step by step onward.

 Looking at the ray values and hit distances, I realised the first scattered ray would detect a hit at its origin.
-Then every succesive refraction would repeat the same mistake until depth reached its maximum.
+Then every successive refraction would repeat the same mistake until depth reached its maximum.
 Hence the black final color.

 The issue came from an oversight in the sphere hit detection.
-While I did checked both roots for intersection, I created a new variable for the second root inside the first `if` statement which was then discarded.
+While I did check both roots for intersection, I created a new variable for the second root inside the first `if` statement which was then discarded.
 So if the second root was the right one, I still used the first one.

 That was a failed attempt at [shadowing](https://doc.rust-lang.org/book/ch03-01-variables-and-mutability.html#shadowing) on my part.
-Well at least I now know how it works.
+Well, at least I now know how it works.
 I hope so.

 ```Rust
 let root = (-half_b - sqrtd) / a;           // Define root